s2way/nrcm/README.md

 AnotherController.prototype.post = function (callback) {
     // Call the callback function passing the response JSON this.headers['X-NRCM'] = 'This is a custom header';
+    // Use the function below for logging this.logger.info("Logging cool information");
     callback({
         'my_payload_is' : this.payload, // Access the payload as a JSON
         'my_query_string_is' : this.query // Access the query string as a JSON
     });
 };

 // You MUST export the controller constructor